Court Operations During the Pandemic

 Contact & Other Court-Specific Information

-Each court has issued orders and answers to frequently asked questions (FAQs) identifying the matters they are handling, how they are conducting business, and how you can contact them for help during the pandemic.
+Each court has issued orders and answers to frequently asked questions (FAQs) identifying the matters they are handling, how they are conducting business, how you can contact them for help during the pandemic, and how, in addition to mail and e-filing, filings can be accomplished without coming to a courthouse.

 Trial Court Departments: For help, contact the clerk’s, register’s, or recorder’s office for the trial court you are interested in.
 You can look up the courthouse that serves your town or county on the Courthouse Locator page.
 Telephone numbers and email addresses are at the top of every courthouse page.
 You can also call the Trial Court Help Line at 1-833-91COURT.
 Click here to find a list of clerks' offices email addresses.